Contrast-Security-OSS/docs/content/user/ui/overview/Basic-quick-start-guide.md

 ## Track Libraries

-Be aware of libraries that may be vulnerable and bring them up to date by going to the Libraries tab in the Application page.
+Be aware of libraries that may be vulnerable and bring them up to date by going to the Libraries tab in the application's Overview page.

-Contrast provides you with a grade for the library, known Common Vulnerabilities and Exposutres (CVEs), latest version and release date, used and total classes in the library, and the application that's using the library.
+Contrast provides you with a grade for the library, known Common Vulnerabilities and Exposures (CVEs), latest version and release date, used and total classes in the library, and the application that's using the library.
 Contrast calculates this grade based on three things: the age of the library, how many versions behind the library is, and the number of known CVEs that affect the library.

 For more information, read the article on [Library Analysis](https://docs.contrastsecurity.com/user_tsguidelib.html#analysis).

 ## Manage Vulnerabilities

-Go the Vulnerabilities page to get details on each one and get rid of weaknesses so your application isn't compromised.
+Go the Vulnerabilities page to view details on each one and get rid of weaknesses so your application isn't compromised.

-### Analyze Findings
+## Analyze Findings

 Contrast discovers any code flaws, which are presented with a severity level to help you prioritize your tasks.
-For each reported vulnerability, you can mark them and create tags as needed.
+For each reported vulnerability, you can mark a status and create tags as needed.
 The following chart shows available statuses and behaviors when a vulnerability is marked and found again.

 ---